izzymsft/Getting-Started-with-Contributing-to-Apache-Kafka/README.md

 For the [Kafka Summit Austin 2020](https://events.kafka-summit.org/kafka-summit-austin-2020), we are the currently in the process of submitting a 40-minute talk on how to get involved with the Apache Kafka project.

 Personally, as a beginning contributor to the project, it was a bit overwhelming earlier on in the process knowing where to start, what to do and how to get involved.
 The community and the project as a whole can really benefit from this type of content.
+The goal of this talk is to get more organizations and individuals involved in various ways on the Apache Kafka project.
+In my assessment and interaction with the community of users, a lot of users are really interested in helping but really have no idea how to get started.

 At a high level, we plan to cover the following:
 - How to get started
 - Who can contribute?
 - Why we should get involved ...
-- What and how we can contribute (tutorials, stack overflow, support email distribution lists, architecture discussions, docs, testing release candidates, submitting patches, adding/changing core and ecosystem components etc).
-Project rules and guidelines for contributing.
+- What and how we can contribute (tutorials, stack overflow, support email distribution lists, architecture discussions, docs, testing release candidates, submitting patches, adding/changing core and ecosystem components etc)
+- Project rules and guidelines for contributing.
 When to get involved.

 Even if you are not able to participate as a presenter, you can still share my ideas/thoughts and get feedback.